Tuwaiq-Cloud-Computing/Database-Unit-Project/README.md

 # Database-Unit-Project

-# (Notice) You need this project in RESTApi Project when you submit this project don't delete resourses.
+# (Notice) You msy need this project in RESTAPI project when you submit this project don't delete the resourses.

-## Based on what you’ve learned until now , create a Database to solve a problem that you faced.
+## Based on what you’ve learned until now, create a database to solve a problem that you faced.
 This project must at least satisfy the following minimum requirements :

-#### Required :
+- Use ApsaraDB RDS for MySQL to build your database.
-- DB must have 2 tables and relationship between them .
+- DB must have 2 tables and relationship between them.
-- After you create tables add record to them .
+- After you create tables add record to them.

-### Database will do the following:
-- Create Tables .
-- Add record to table.
-- Add constrain .
-- Update and Delete record and table.

-#### As a DBA I should be able to do the following :
-- Create Table.
-- Update Table info
-- Delete a Record.
-- Add Record to Table.
+- Add needed constraints.
-- and so on...

-## For example :
+## Example :

 Course table: